shuuki4/DRAW-tensorflow/README.md

 | With Attention | Without Attention |
 | ------------- | ------------- |
 | <img src="http://i.imgur.com/dG9tRlQ.gif" width="100%"> | <img src="http://i.imgur.com/hGvr8vj.gif" width="100%"> |
-Red squares in 'With Attention` is a visualization of the attention area (gaussian patch).
+Red squares in 'With Attention' is a visualization of the attention area (gaussian patch).
 The position and size of the square corresponds to the position and size of the attention area, and the line width corresponds to the variance of the gaussian filter.

 ## Usage